ptypecolorss/google-chrome-extension-HoloSubtitles/README.md

 For install Chrome Extension from my repository:

-🦐 Tap "<>Code" and select "Dowload ZIP"
+🦐 Go to folder "HoloSubs! and tap "<>Code" and select "Dowload ZIP"

 🦋 Unzip google-chrome-extension-Holosubtitles-main.zip